ueberdosis/tiptap/docs/guide/collaborative-editing.md

 ### Schema updates
 tiptap is very strict with the [schema](/api/schema), that means, if you add something that’s not allowed according to the configured schema it’ll be thrown away.
 That can lead to a strange behaviour when multiple clients with different schemas share changes to a document.

 Let’s say you added an editor to your app and the first people use it already.
-They have all a loaded instance of tiptap with all default extensions, and therefor a schema that only allows those.
+They have all a loaded instance of Tiptap with all default extensions, and therefor a schema that only allows those.
 But you want to add task lists in the next update, so you add the extension and deploy again.

 A new user opens your app and has the updated schema (with task lists), while all others still have the old schema (without task lists).
 The new user checks out the newly added tasks lists and adds it to a document to show that feature to other users in that document.
 But then, it magically disappears right after she added it.
 What happened?

 When one user adds a new node (or mark), that change will be synced to all other connected clients.
-The other connected clients apply those changes to the editor, and tiptap, strict as it is, removes the newly added node, because it’s not allowed according to their (old) schema.
+The other connected clients apply those changes to the editor, and Tiptap, strict as it is, removes the newly added node, because it’s not allowed according to their (old) schema.
 Those changes will be synced to other connected clients and oops, it’s removed everywhere.
 To avoid this you have a few options:

 1. Never change the schema (not cool).
 2. Force clients to update when you deploy a new schema (tough).